camelot-dev/camelot/docs/user/install-deps.rst

 Installation of dependencies
 ============================

 .. note:: as of ``v1.0.0`` ghostscript is replaced by `pdfium <https://pypdfium2.readthedocs.io/en/stable/>`_ as the default image conversion backend.
-Which should make this library easier to install with just a pip install (on linux).
-The other imageconversion backends can still be used and are now optional to install.
+This should make the library easier to install with just a pip install (on linux).
+The other image conversion backends can still be used and are now optional to install.

 The optional dependency `Ghostscript <https://www.ghostscript.com>`_ can be installed using your system's package manager or by running their installer.